wen-jams/bsavi/_sources/index.rst.txt

 Welcome to InViz's documentation!
 =================================

-InViz (Interactive Visualizer) is a tool to aid Bayesian analysis of model parameters where samples from a distribution in the parameter space are used as inputs to calculate a given observable.
+InViz (Interactive Visualizer) is a tool to aid likelihood analysis of model parameters where samples from a distribution in the parameter space are used as inputs to calculate a given observable.
 For example, selecting a range of samples will allow you to easily see how the observables change as you traverse the sample distribution.
 At the core of InViz is the `Observable` object, which contains